 Identify Specific Evacuation Needs

-When emergency situations require large-scale evacuations, it is critically important to ensure you have necessary equipment in appropriate quantities and locations.
+When emergency situations require large-scale evacuations, it is critically important to ensure you have the necessary equipment in appropriate quantities and locations.
 Purchasing evacuation chairs and other emergency devices can be expensive, but not having enough can prove catastrophic.
 Slyde is a more affordable evacuation device compared to many medical sleds on the market today.
 Our rescue sled has strong web handles that provide multi-point control, reducing strain on the operator.
 Attempting to lift or carry a disabled or immobile individual can result in further injury.
-Including Slyde in your evacuation planning can help preserve the wellbeing of both patients and hospital employees.
+Including Slyde in your evacuation planning can help preserve the well-being of both patients and hospital employees.

 Implement an Emergency Response Team

 Even with the best of intentions, many important aspects of evacuation planning can remain unnoticed.
 Unfortunately, oversights are often not identified until it is too late.
 One of the most crucial steps you can take in designing an effective evacuation plan is to build a crisis response team.
 Carefully select calm, level-headed staff members who will commit to emergency preparedness training.
 Assign specific responsibilities according to the needs of your facility to ensure patients and hospital employees are evacuated as safely and efficiently as possible.
 We find this can be effectively carried out by assigning four primary roles: